Linguistics in science fiction: Alien communication

 Another point of discussion brought up by Meyers is the question of whether or not aliens even have the sense of sight.
 The strategy of using images to communicate with aliens would not even be possible, regardless of its arbitrariness, if the intended recipient is not even capable of seeing it.
 For example, in Old Faithful by Raymond Z. Gallun, a Martian astronomer detects a morse code message from Earth.
-Unfortunately for the Martian, not only can he not understand the message, he is deaf and mute and is therefore unfamiliar with neither the concept that sounds are put together to represent meanings in human language, nor that these strings of sound are represented by an orthography that can be encoded into signals.
+Unfortunately for the Martian, not only can he not understand the message, he is deaf and mute and is therefore familiar with neither the concept that sounds are put together to represent meanings in human language, nor that these strings of sound are represented by an orthography that can be encoded into signals.
 Throughout the book, Gallun made the Martian learn the messages he receives from Earth despite his disability.

 In Swords of Mars of the Barsoom series, an example praised by Meyers, author Edgar Rice Burroughs documented a method with which his alien character learns human language that is similar to that used by linguists.
 In one of the books, the alien character ignores the attempts of communication made by a human character for being too ambiguous.
 Instead, he points to things in his surroundings and asks the human for a name.
 This way, he slowly learns some words in English.

 In The Winds of Time by Chad Oliver, Oliver not only addressed the issue of there being language barrier but also described a method similar to those a linguist might employ when trying to document an unfamiliar language.
 The alien even goes on to look for minimal pairs and with his findings, builds an alien equivalent of the International Phonetic Alphabet (IPA).
 The alien also learns human languages other than English, the majority language of where his ship landed.
 Oliver, however, glossed over the morphology (linguistics) and syntax part of learning a language and chose to summarise the entire process instead.
 Overall, Meyers praised this book as having "[set] a high standard of excellence for the use of linguistics".